-Did you get the dreaded Instant Pot Burn Message or Ovht Error on the display screen?
+Did your Instant Pot say Burn?
+Got the dreaded Instant Pot Burn Message (Instant Pot Burn Notice) on the display screen?

-Instant Pot Burn is one of the most common errors new potheads run into.
+Instant Pot Burn Message is one of the most common errors new users run into.

 First, don’t panic!